 Tuesday, March 3, 2026

-Senate PUC Budget Hearing: PUC Chair Says PJM Market Auction Not Designed For Data Center Demands; PA Needs Diversify Fuels Used To Generate Electricity; Bring Your Own Power Critical
+Senate PUC Budget Hearing: PUC Chair Says PJM Market Auction Not Designed For Data Center Demands; PA Needs to Diversify Fuels Used To Generate Electricity; Bring Your Own Power Critical

 On March 3, the